Antonio-Gouveia/SQL-miniproject/README.md

 Wrote and executed multi-join SQL queries to:

-🔹 Join all datasets. to combine and unify tables.
+🔹 Join all datasets to combine and unify tables.
 In coding, this uses JOIN (e.g., INNER, LEFT) or UNION (to stack them).

 🔹 Order by metrics to identify the leaders.
 This uses the ORDER BY clause (often with DESC for descending).